Let’s get this out of the way – WordPress is one of the most used website builders (or content management systems) in

-Wix is the best All Around drag & drop website builders available today.
-They currently have over 109 million registered users, and over 2.87 million paying subscribers.
+Wix is the best all round drag & drop website builder available today.
+They currently have over 109 million registered users, and more than 2.87 million paying subscribers.

 You can literally drag and drop any content you want on your website, without touching a line of code.
 So you don’t need to be technical at all to use Wix.

 Wix also offers you over 500 professional looking design templates to choose from, across a broad range of industries so you are likely to find something that’s suitable for your needs.

 They also have industry-specific tools created for musicians, hotels / accommodations, consultants, etc. So Wix is not just another website builder that helps you create a generic website.
 They give you industry-specific designs and tools to help you build your business.
 To show you just how easy it is to create a custom website for your business watch the video below: